MikiP98/MultiScaler-Plus/README.md

 - Add **filters** and **effects** support
 - Add basic **cropping** and **rotating** support
 - Add **intelligent masking** *(to e.g. not mask the minecraft bat wing on the edge, but in a box)*
+- Make my own scaling algorithm or AI for fun :)

 <br/>